 - If students are accepted and choose to matriculate at NEC, we will then require official copies of all final transcripts showing graduation dates and degrees received.

-- Contemporary Improvisation applicants must submit a second essay explaining their reasons for choosing to pursue the CI major.
-This essay should include a description of the influences on, and motivations for, their personal style.
+- Contemporary Musical Arts (CMA) applicants only: Please explain your reasons for choosing to pursue the CMA major, including a description of the influences on and motivations for your personal style.